Class PackageScanner<T>

 A generic package scanner, that will scan a specific

-for a Class
+Package for a Class that

-.
+extends another Class.
 Not really intended for users of this API to use, but feel free to.- Since:

 - 2.1.8